crystallabs/event_handler/README.md

 ### Meta events

-There are four built-in events which do not need to be defined manually:
+There are four built-in events which are part of the system core:

 `AddHandlerEvent` - Event emitted whenever a handler is added for any event, including itself.